-Figure 1: Efficiency corrected distribution of the spectator proton momenta in the $dp \to np\pi^0\pi^0 + p{spectator}$ reaction within the WASA acceptance, which allows the detection of the spectator proton only for lab angles larger than three degrees.
-In addition the constraint for the suppression of breakup events has been applied (see text).
+Fig. 2.
+Efficiency corrected distribution of the spectator proton momenta in the $dp \rightarrow np\pi^0\pi^0 + p{spectator}$ reaction within the WASA acceptance, which allows the detection of the spectator proton only for lab angles larger than three degrees.
+In addition, the constraint for the suppression of breakup events has been applied (see text).
 Data are given by solid circles.
-The solid line shows the expected distribution for the quasifree process based on the CD Bonn potential [13] deuteron wavefunction.
-For comparison the dashed line gives the pure phase-space distribution as expected for a coherent reaction process.
+The hatched histogram (visible at the bottom of the figure) gives the estimated systematic uncertainty due to the incomplete coverage of the solid angle.
+The solid line shows the expected distribution for the quasifree process based on the CD Bonn potential [15] deuteron wavefunction.
+For a coherent reaction process.